 The halo setting will surely be appealing to those who love sparkly things.
 Unique halo rings still have a diamond at the center.
 The center diamond is outlined by smaller diamonds, like a halo around a saint’s head.
 It is said that this setup makes the center diamond look bigger and more prominent.

 Aside from smaller diamonds, other precious stones that sport a markedly different color can also be used.
-Doing this enhances the contrast between the diamond and its immediate surrounding, resulting in a strong perceptual popping effect.
+Doing this enhances the contrast between the diamond and its immediate surroundings, resulting in a strong perceptual popping effect.

 The channel setting makes it appear that the whole ring is made of diamonds.
 Aside from the one in the middle, the band is inlaid with smaller stones.
 These stones are the same width as the band itself, making it appear that the band is actually made of diamonds.
 To further enhance this illusion, the smaller stones are held in place by prongs that are hidden from view.